If you have any questions or comments that are not covered in this FAQ, you may Email us or call our helpful staff at (479)750-2528

 5) What’s the difference between your brand Vacu Central 200 and Hoover S5626?
 Both use Lamb Ametek’s model #116765 motor so both can easily handle up to an 8,000 sq ft house.
 The Hoover S5626 adds Hoover’s quiet insulation, and exhaust muffler.
 A muffler can be added to our Vacu Central 200 for $15 extra.
 Noise is not an issue for most as the tank is usually in the garage away from the house, but we do offer noise reduction as an option anyway.

 6) What is the Pigtail connection?
 At the end of the vacuum hose that plugs into your wall inlet, you also have a wire “pigtail” that plugs into the electric outlet.
 This is what powers the electric powerhead, while the suction of the unit goes through the hose.
+This is the preferred style by most people even though the direct connect is newer.
 Some central vacuum hoses do not have either because the hose is a non electric type Deluxe wind driven hose set.
 If you want to replace a hose like that you can either go with the Deluxe wind driven hose set or if you have an electric outlet within 8 ft of each hose outlet you can go with any of our electric powerhead hose sets with the pigtail type connection shown here Hose and Tool Sets

 8) How does the central vacuum system turn on and off?
 From the hose handle you have a switch that turns on or off the electric floor brush and/or the central vacuum motor.
 Each inlet is wired back to the central vacuum unit with low voltage wire.
 You can also turn the central vacuum system on with the switch on the tank.
 Low voltage wire does not require installation by an electrician.